 Professional Versus Consumer Quality Bags

 While there is luggage sold to the general public that is quality, it tends to be expensive and intermittent.
 A tip for the everyday jet setter is that some common brands make two sets of their luggage.
 One set is for the everyday consumer, and the other for industry professionals.
 Obviously pilots and flight attendants travel constantly and require luggage with high durability.
-If you google around online, you can often find the professional quality bags.

 Types of Carry-On Luggage Bags